BradleyCodeU/bradleycodeu.github.io/_apcsp/digitalinfo/038TextgamesFoobarv2.md

 ## Special Rooms

+Create a function called checkIfSpecialRoom.
+Requires no arguments.
+Returns nothing.

 In this version you will add "special rooms" which can be locked/unlocked, have battles, or other mini-games.

-Add 1 or more special rooms.
+Add 3 or more special rooms.
 Could be:
   - a battle with an enemy
   - a high-low number guessing game (to open a combination lock, for example)
   - a fill-in-the-blank quiz game (to figure out a computer password, for example)
   - a locked room that is unlocked if the player has the key.
 Locked rooms are set to None at first, but if you are standing next to them and have a key, then the room gets a description.
 Look at the example below.

-I recommend creating a function called checkIfSpecialRoom that redirects the player if they are in one of these locations:
+Create a function called checkIfSpecialRoom that redirects the player if they are in one of these locations:
 ```
 def checkIfSpecialRoom(location, roomArray, backpackArray, isQuizCompleted, isBossDead):

   # NOTICE you unlock room 403 FROM room 303
   if location == 303:
     if "gold key" in backpackArray:
-      print("You use a gold key to unlock a door") # NOTICE it works automatically
+      print("You use a gold key to unlock a door")
+      # NOTICE key works automatically
       roomArray[403] = makeRoom("Secret Hallway")
       roomArray[403]['description'] = "The unlocked door leads into a small, dark hallway"
     if "gold key" not in backpackArray: